 The country maintains a major strategy to diversify away from oil dependence.
 This drives fast growth in manufacturing, finance, tourism, and healthcare.
 An investor from Saudi Arabia noted a powerful demographic tailwind; 60% of the population is under 36 years old.
 The wellness, fitness, and sports sectors are expanding fast.
 The nation builds an integrated wellness strategy using AI to improve preventive health and lifestyle pillars.

-What’s happening in the Nordics
+What’s happening in the Europe

 Dual-use and defense technology is a hot topic in the Nordics, confirmed Pasi Pohjala, Founder and CEO at ATG Consulting from Finland.
 The trend is reinforced by NATO funding and dedicated accelerator programs.
 This has led to "reverse dual use," where civilian innovations, such as Medtech products, are positioned for military contracts.
 You can access substantial defense funding through this strategy.